Welcome to week 2 of New Beginnings January 2023!

 · 3 drops of Lemon essential oil

-First wash your sponge using hot water and castile soap.
-Squeeze out the water and add about 3 drops of lemon essential oil onto both sides of the sponge.
+First wash your sponge using hot water and castile soap (or soap of choice).
+Squeeze out excess water and add about 3-4 drops of lemon essential oil onto both sides of the sponge.
 Let sit overnight.
-In the morning your sponge is disinfected and the whole kitchen smells wonderful!
+In the morning your sponge is disinfected and the whole kitchen smells lemony fresh!

 Prepare soups and stock then freeze

 Now is a great time to prepare soups, broths, and stocks for freezing.
 I make ahead several batches of homemade soup and then freeze them in single serving freezer containers.
 Its so nice to quickly have a healthy meal on hand.
 Nothing is more warming than a nourishing bowl of hot soup on a chilly winter day.

 Prepare a batch of vegetable stock and freeze in 1 quart containers, or in ice cube trays.